 Waiting in an airport is the bane of a traveler’s existence.
-Having to get your bags checked, shoes removed, and documents screened can be a time-consuming process that, with an exciting vacation waiting on the other end, no traveler really has the time of day for.
+Getting your bags checked, shoes removed, and documents screened can be a time-consuming process that, with an exciting vacation waiting on the other end, no traveler has the time of day for.

 - What is TSA PreCheck?